 For many gardeners, as soon as the growing season begins, so does the battle with weeds.
-Pulling, picking, and back aching - it is a war that, if one changes their perspective, doesn’t need to be waged.
+Pulling, picking, and back aching - it is a war that doesn’t need to be waged if one changes their perspective.

 All year long, weeds feed all walks of life, yet they become even more critical for some towards the end of the summer.
 As autumn approaches, once-blooming weeds begin to release seeds and shrivel up.
 These seeds feed many birds, and the stalks support a variety of wildlife, including deer, rabbits, gophers, and moles.

-As weeds die and decay, their roots break down and feed microorganisms and insects and make pathways and tunnels for worms.
+As weeds die and decay, their roots break down, feed microorganisms and insects, and make pathways and tunnels for worms.
 While many growers assume a population of pests means a failed garden, it is quite the opposite.
 Bountiful life below means plentiful life above.

-Many weed species have sturdy and massive taproots, as many gardeners have noticed as they go to pull them out of the ground.
+Many weed species have sturdy and massive taproots, as many gardeners have noticed as they pull them out of the ground.
 These giant roots break up hard-packed layers of soil, making it easier for the roots of other plants to permeate.
-They also pull up nutrients and moisture from deeper levels of the soil and share it with the surrounding vegetation.
+They also pull up nutrients and moisture from deeper levels of the soil and share them with the surrounding vegetation.

 Along with being strong, the roots of weeds have a web-like structure that helps hold the soil they break up in place.
-With these fibrous nets, the soil is less likely to wash away by irrigation, heavy rainfall, or severe weather.
-Weeds also help bring degraded soils back to life by feeding microorganisms that release nutrients back into the ground.
+These fibrous nets make the soil less likely to wash away by irrigation, heavy rainfall, or severe weather.
+Weeds also help bring degraded soils back to life by feeding microorganisms that release nutrients into the ground.

 So, the next time a weed is spotted, remember that it's a sign that life is blooming and robust, rather than think it's a nuisance.
 Perhaps even revert to the mindset of the child that knows dandelions and the like really are something to be cherished.Learn more about Regenerative Agriculture